opencredo/neo4j-cluster/Readme.md

 # Neo4j Causal Cluster

-This compose example has been built to help developers to test their applications with a neo4j cluster.
+This compose example has been built to help developers test their applications with a neo4j cluster.
 This cluster uses the Neo4j official images (3.5.3) enterprise.
-Please review the l[license information](https://neo4j.com/licensing/) before use this project.
+Please review the [license information](https://neo4j.com/licensing/) before using this project.

-Also, the project provides Prometheus and grafana, Prometheus is scrapping metrics from the neo4j servers.
+Also, the project provides Prometheus and Grafana - Prometheus is scraping metrics from the neo4j servers.

 ## Starting the cluster

-This project use a compose file vs 3.x that requires docker engine: 1.13.0+, 17.04.0+.
+This project use a [Docker Compose](https://docs.docker.com/compose/) file vs 3.x that requires docker engine: 1.13.0+, 17.04.0+.

 Start you environment with: